What Is the PIPEDA Compliance Checklist for Canadian Websites?

 Action: Install a PIPEDA-compliant cookie banner (like Cookie Banner Generator).

-□ Block Cookies Until Consent
+How Do I Block Cookies Until Consent?

 Your website must NOT set tracking cookies until the user accepts them.